Mindfulness Techniques For Reducing Stress And Anxiety

 Guided imagery is a visualization practice that involves following a guided audio recording or a meditation instructor’s voice as they lead you through a mental journey.
 It can be used to create a calm and peaceful mental refuge or to imagine yourself in a specific scenario that brings you joy and relaxation.
 Find a quiet space, relax your body, and close your eyes.
 Follow the guidance, allowing your mind to conjure up vivid images, sensations, and emotions.
 Let the guided imagery transport you to a place of tranquility, serenity, or empowerment.

-See also Mindfulness And Meditation For Cultivating Mindful Parenting
+See also Mindfulness And Meditation For Finding Peace Amidst Chaos

 Creating Mental Refuge